-Figure 18: Transmission of RF signal WE-KI (grey) and WE-CBF HF (red) under current bias of 0.1 A
+Figure 18: Transmission of RF signal WE-KI (grey) and WE-CBF HF (red) under current bias of 0.1 A.

-Applying DC-bias changes the overall system and it can be seen that the transmission characteristics over frequency is smoother.
-The current reduces the inductance and impedance values and can also shift the resonance frequency of components.
-This effect can be seen in Figure 18, where the application is under DC current bias of 0.1 A. The grey curve shows the measurement results of WE-KI inductor and the red curve shows the results of WE-CBF HF both with DC-bias.
-Usually a multilayer ferrite's point of SRF shifts to a higher frequency with increasing current while the impedance decreases.
+The grey curve shows the measurement results of WE-KI inductor and the red curve shows the results of WE-CBF HF both with DC-bias.
+Usually, a multilayer ferrite's point of SRF shifts to a higher frequency with increasing current while the impedance decreases.
 For a capacitor, the SRF shifts to a higher frequency with increasing voltage while the impedance increases.
-On the other hand, RF inductors are generally more stable in saturation than multilaver ferrite.
+On the other hand, RF inductors are generally more stable in saturation than multilayer ferrite.
 This measurement with DC-bias does not affect the overall performance when taking into consideration designing in the correct components.